 In this documentary made by BBC, they follow a famous gambler who keeps winning by beating the casinos of their own game.
 He won $6 Million dollars in one go and is says he is now not “allowed” in any Ceasers.
 Link is here.

-4. Las Vegas as built MEGA STADIUM
+4. Las Vegas recently built a MEGA STADIUM worth 1.8 Billion

 From casinos to bright lights and many other attractions - Las Vegas had it all.
 But something was missing, a stadium.
 Fortunately, a vast stadium is under construction, rising ten storeys.
 Since the beginning of construction, the venue has entered the most expensive stadiums with a $1.8 billion price tag.
 The mega stadium is located in the center of the city and holds 65,000 attendants at a time.